New Patients (301) 508-9755

 If our dentist determines that a traditional bridge will best suit your needs, we will begin treatment.
 Placing a dental bridge on existing teeth will take about 2-3 visits.
 First, our dentist will need to prepare the anchor teeth, or teeth that will hold the bridge in place.

 After he prepares the anchor teeth, he will take dental impressions to use to create the custom-fitted appliance.
-We will send these impressions to a lab where they will use Dr. Dechter or Dr. Moy’s specific instructions for your tooth color, shape, and overall dimensions to make the bridge.
+We will send these impressions to a lab.
+There they will use Dr. Dechter or Dr. Moy’s specific instructions for your tooth color, shape, and overall dimensions to make the bridge.
 Our team may provide you with a temporary bridge so that you have full function of your teeth while you wait for your new bridge.

 Next, we will call you back into our office once we receive the final prosthetic from the dental lab.
 The final visit will be the placement of the bridge.
 Your dentist will make adjustments for comfort and proper bite function.
 You will leave our office will a full set of teeth and a beautiful smile!

-Is a dental bridge removable?
+Is a dental bridge permanent?